Blog

 The order-to-cash process starts with order management—the capturing, order processing, and tracking of customer orders.

-Using order management system software, businesses intake purchases across channels, validate details, connect orders to catalog/pricing data, establish fulfillment timelines, and manage through final delivery.
+Using order management system software, businesses intake purchases across channels, validate details, connect orders to catalog/pricing data, establish a timeframe for fulfillment, and manage through final delivery.
 Tight order management integrates inventory management visibility to confirm product availability.
 It also aligns with the supply chain to schedule order fulfillment.

 Streamlined order management ensures accuracy from the customer’s initial placement through backend order delivery, providing transparency into an order’s status for both customers and customer service teams.